telerik/winforms-docs/pdfprocessing/formats-and-conversion/pdf/settings.md

 __ImageQuality__

 The ImageQuality property specifies the quality with which images are exported to PDF.
-The higher the quality, the bigger the PDF document.
-Possible values for this property are High, Medium, and Low.
-The default quality is Medium.
+More information about how it works is available in [this article]({%slug radpdfprocessing-concepts-imagequality%}).

 __ComplianceLevel__